neemanejad/NomadParsing/README.md

 ## Purpose
-* Automate the process of downloading thousands of files from a website.
+* Transform all or most blocks of code into functions so the program can benefit from multithreading.
 ## Goals
-* Transition NomadParse to a function based program.
+* Create functions for all tasks to make "main()" function more clean.
-* Recover from loss of connection during download process gracefully.
-* Implement multithreaded task to significantly reduce download time.
-* Make the program usable for any URL or list of URL's.
+* Make sure functions work and program performs at the same quality with functions.
 ### NomadParse only accepts this URL at the moment
 URL: https://nomads.ncdc.noaa.gov/data/ndfd/201809/20180908/